burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 AA<std::vector<int>, 2> obj;
 ```

-The name of a *template class* or *template variable* or a *template function* augmented with the list of parameter names/types for the template between angle brackets is called the **template-id** (See [cpp reference documentation](https://en.cppreference.com/w/cpp/language/templates)).
+The name of a *template class* or *template variable* or a *template function* augmented with the list of parameters for the template between angle brackets is called the **template-id** (See [cpp reference documentation](https://en.cppreference.com/w/cpp/language/templates)).

 During the definition of a member function or a static member of a template class, there are two aspects: